Ruth Tiffany Barnhouse: Early life

 While still a full-time psychiatrist and mother, Barnhouse became involved in the Episcopal church in her town.
 She enrolled part-time at the Weston College of Theology in Cambridge, Massachusetts, and became a full-time resident in 1973 on track to obtain a master's degree in theology.
 However, after the Episcopal Church allowed the ordination of women in 1976, she was ordained a deacon in 1978 and a priest in 1980.
-She then taught at Southern Methodist University's Perkins School of Theology.
+She taught at Southern Methodist University's Perkins School of Theology.

 Sylvia Plath correspondence

 In 1953, when she was a resident psychiatrist at McLean hospital, she developed a relationship with a college-aged Plath.
 Later, when Plath published The Bell Jar, Barnhouse was reincarnated as the character Dr. Nolan, the protagonist's psychiatrist during her stay at a mental hospital.
 According to Barnhouse, Plath was one of her first patients.
 They would stay in touch long after Plath left McLean, up until one week before Plath's death.

 At the beginning of the fourteen letters at Smith College, Plath discusses her pregnancies and her and husband Ted Hughes's writing careers, reflecting on how she will sustain her creative life as a mother.
 The tone becomes less optimistic, however, when she describes her suspicions of Ted's affair.
 Barnhouse (though referred to by Plath in her letters as “Dr. Beuscher”) instructs Plath to hire a good lawyer and to bar Ted from her bed and her home.